ohenley/adacore_jetson/README.md

-# Ada Linux Modules for the Nvidia Jetson-Nano
+# AdaCore Jetson

-The thug community chat application
+Ada Linux Modules for the Nvidia Jetson-Nano

 ## Table of Contents
 <details>